 Our EPA and DHA requirements change throughout our lives, and so does the optimal amount of each fatty acid in our diet

 Nowadays, there is more evidence on the positive effects of prenatal omega 3 consumption than there was of folic acid prenatal consumption during the 1990s.
 However, the studies show that only a 2% of pregnant women consume enough omega 3 through the diet.

 Omega 3 is an essential ingredient for the proper functioning of the brain and nervous system, as well as to have a good sight.
 However, many pregnant women do not consume enough omega 3 in their daily diet due to the fear of mercury contaminated fish.
 This can be avoided through the use of omega 3 dietary supplements.
 In the next decades it will be so common to consume omega 3 during pregnancy as it is to consume folic acid nowadays.

 Many studies have proven that pregnant women who consume omega 3 strengthen their health and obtain the following advantages when compared to those who do not consume it:

 - Reducing the probabilities of suffering blood poisoning or toxicity during pregnancy (derived from a fast blood pressure increase, which is produced in a 7% of pregnancies)

 - Less “memory loss” which happens when the fetus obtains the essential omega 3 fatty acids from the mother through the umbilical cord

-- Less chances of suffering postpartum depression
+- Lowering the risk of suffering postpartum depression

 - Less chances of going into premature labor